-Basis for Determining Annual Income
+Basis of Annual Income Projection

-In determining annual income, PHAs may choose to use either actual past income or projected future income [Notice PIH 2013-3 (HA)].
-If the PHA uses projected future income to determine annual income, the PHA, generally, will use current circumstances to determine anticipated income for the coming 12-month period.
-HUD authorizes PHAs to use other than current circumstances to anticipate income when:
+The PHA generally will use current circumstances to determine anticipated income for the coming 12-month period.
+HUD authorizes the PHA to use other than current circumstances to anticipate income when:

 - An imminent change in circumstances is expected [HCV GB, p.
-5-17] - The family reports little to no income [24 CFR 5.609(a)(2)(ii)(A)] - The PHA is unable to determine annual income due to fluctuations in income (e.g., seasonal or cyclic income) [24 CFR 5.609(a)(2)(ii)(B)]
+5-17] - It is not feasible to anticipate a level of income over a 12-month period (e.g., seasonal or cyclic income) [24 CFR 5.609(d)] - The PHA believes that past income is the best available indicator of expected future income [24 CFR 5.609(d)]